Knight, Clooney, Grant feted at Kennedy Center Honors - KESQ

 Associated Press

 WASHINGTON (AP) — A heartfelt Patti LaBelle praised her lifelong friend Gladys Knight.
-Matt Damon playfully teased his friend George Clooney — a lot — while Sheryl Crow gave thanks and a heartfelt rendition of “Baby Baby” to her fellow singer Amy Grant during Sunday’s Kennedy Center Honors.
+Sean Penn called U2 “four scrappy Dublin punks.”
+Ballet dancers performed for conductor and composer Tania León.
+Matt Damon playfully teased his friend George Clooney — a lot — while Sheryl Crow delivered a heartfelt rendition of “Baby Baby” to Amy Grant during Sunday’s Kennedy Center Honors.

-Knight, Clooney and Grant were all honored at the John F. Kennedy Center for the Performing Arts; groundbreaking composer and conductor Tania León and the rock group U2 were also part of this year’s class.
-Every year the Kennedy Center honors a select group of people for their artistic influences on American culture.
-President Joe Biden, Vice President Kamala Harris and their respective spouses were in attendance.
+Knight, Clooney, Grant, León and U2 were all celebrated at the John F. Kennedy Center for the Performing Arts, which annually honors a select group of people for their artistic influences on American culture.
+President Joe Biden, Vice President Kamala Harris and their spouses attended, as did members of the president’s Cabinet and Congress.

+One audience member from the political world — Paul Pelosi, husband of House Speaker Nancy Pelosi — drew some attention.
+He is recovering from a brutal attack in the Pelosis’ San Francisco home in October.
+The couple received a standing ovation.

+Normally performers like U2 or Knight would be headlining such a show, but during the Kennedy Center event the honorees sit in the balcony and watch as their peers laud them and perform their works.

-On the red carpet ahead of the Kennedy Center show, Clooney, with his wife, Amal, beside him, joked that after seeing friends like Don Cheadle and Julia Roberts in attendance he was worried his tribute would be more of a “roast.”
-And it was a bit of a roast for Clooney, though his friends and family showed obvious respect.
+On the red carpet, Clooney, with his wife, Amal, beside him, joked that after seeing friends like Don Cheadle and Julia Roberts in attendance, he was worried his tribute would be more of a “roast.”
+And it was a bit like that, though his friends and family showed obvious respect.

-Longtime friend Julia Roberts set the tone by coming out onstage with a dress emblazoned with photos of Clooney all over it.
-After an an introduction that alternated between funny and heartfelt she turned to a set designed to look like a smoky bar — the type Clooney might enjoy.
-The actor’s father regaled the crowd with stories of a young George, including the time the 7-year-old — heartbroken over the assassination of Martin Luther King Jr. in 1968 — gave his father all his toy guns.
+Roberts set the tone by coming onstage with a dress emblazoned with photos of Clooney.
+After an introduction that alternated between funny and heartfelt, she turned to a set designed to look like a smoky bar — the type Clooney might enjoy.
+The actor’s father, Nick Clooney, told stories of a young George, including the time the 7-year-old — heartbroken over the assassination of Martin Luther King Jr. in 1968 — gave his father all his toy guns.

-LaBelle called Knight her “everything,” saying they had been friends for six decades and seen each other through laughter and tears.
+Standing on a stage lit by a massive sign reading “Gladys,” LaBelle called Knight her “everything,” saying they had been friends for six decades and had seen each other through laughter and tears.
 “We do everything together,” LaBelle said.
 “I am honored to honor you tonight.”

 Actor and hip-hop star LL Cool J said that whenever Knight sings she connects with people.
 “I once heard Gladys sing the ABCs and I thought I was in church,” he said.